4ms/stm32mp1-baremetal/README.md

   * **Basic IRQ**: Basic interrupt handling with the A7's Generic Interrupt Controller.
   * **Nested IRQ**: More sophisticed interrupt handling: interrupts interrupting interrupts! (and using lambdas as handlers!)
   * **Multicore_a7**: Demonstrates running both A7 cores in parallel.
-  * **Copro_rproc**: Using the rproc feature of U-boot to load and run firmware on the M4 core in parallel with the A7 core.
+  * **Copro_rproc**: Using the rproc feature of U-Boot to load and run firmware on the M4 core in parallel with the A7 core.
   * **Copro_embedded**: Embedding the M4 firmware binary into the A7's firmware binary, and loading it on demand.
 Wacky, but cool.
   * **STM32Cube HAL**: [TODO] demonstrates using ST's HAL.
   * **Audio Processor**: [TODO] not a simple example, but a real-world practical project that uses all of the above features to create an audio effect.